- Residents’ views on how the benefits of the scheme compare against the disbenefits

 The remaining Quieter Neighbourhood measures (Phase 2) are currently in development.
 At this time there is no funding available for delivery of Phase 2.
 However, the Council continue to actively pursue opportunities to secure funding to deliver this scheme.
 In addition, by gathering your views at this stage, we will be in a stronger position to progress delivery of the final designs, when funding does become available.

-How do you know that “rat runs” exist in the area?
+How do you know that cut-through traffic exists in the area?

 What is a modal filter?